Arthurzyang/seichi-junrei-eki-finder-py3/README.md

 This is a script that retrieves Seichi Junrei landmarks through the [Anitabi APIs](https://github.com/anitabi/anitabi.cn-document/blob/main/api.md).
 It uses the [Overpass APIs](https://wiki.openstreetmap.org/wiki/Overpass_API) to search for the nearest tram/subway station for each landmark, with a default initial search radius by 1 km and a maximum search radius by 8km.
 It calculates the distance between the landmark and the station and counts the number of landmarks associated with each station.
 The reason that I create this tool is to support the travelers who want to plan their Seichi Junrei travels in Japan, especially for the cities with complex network like Tokyo :D You might find difficult when you try to plan your travel routes with various anime.

 (07/08/2025) Ive upload a tampermonkey script for this repository.
-So you can use the functions directly thourgh Anitabi web pages.
+So you can use the functions directly through Anitabi web.
 See: [seichi-junrei-eki-finder-tampermonkey-scripts](https://github.com/Arthurzyang/seichi-junrei-eki-finder-tampermonkey-scripts)

 ## Features